-Relentless focus on the priorities that drive plan A, and the positive energy that that creates, mean you don't waste time worrying about Plan B!!
+Relentless focus on the priorities that drive plan A, and the positive energy that this creates, mean you dont waste time worrying about Plan B!!

 - David Howson, CEO Six Degrees -

 Dominic has been an incredible support to both me and my team since we started working together.